gigafied/minion/readme.md

 ## MinionJS - Cross-Platform & Cross-Browser JavaScript Classical Inheritance

-The goal of Minion is to provide easy-to-use, easy-to-learn classical inheritance for JavaScript.
+The goal of MinionJS is to provide easy-to-use, easy-to-learn classical inheritance for JavaScript.

-Minion enables you to easily namespace, create and extend custom classes.
+MinionJS enables you to easily namespace, create and extend custom classes.

-Minion handles all the nitty-gritty, so you can focus on the important stuff, like ironing out the final details of your plan for global domination.
+MinionJS handles all the nitty-gritty, so you can focus on the important stuff, like ironing out the final details of your plan for global domination.

 ####Features: